vbookshelf/Offline-MedAi-Console/README.md

 <br>

-The MedAi Console is a transparent, offline-first and privacy-first multimodal Ai console where clinicians can talk, type, show images, adjust parameters and create Ai tools.
+The MedAi Console is a transparent, offline-first and privacy-first multimodal AI console where clinicians can talk, type, show images, adjust parameters and create AI tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).

-The console is powered by Google's MedGemma 4B model.
+The console is powered by Google's MedGemma 4B model.<br>
 It’s trained to interpret medical images in four specialities:

 - Radiology (X-rays, CT scans)
 - Digital Pathology (Tissue slides)
 - Dermatology (Skin conditions)
 - Ophthalmology (Retinal scans)

 The model can also understand medical documents.
-Moreover, it has the general purpose capabilities of the original Gemma3 model from which it was derived.
+Moreover, it has the general purpose capabilities of the Gemma3 model.
 For example, MedGemma is multilingual.

 <br>